ruscoe/riot-api-php/README.md

 # PHP library for the Riot Games API

+**Work in progress**: Only Champion, Champion Mastery, Static Data, and Summoner API methods have been implemented so far.

 ## Structure

 Each component of the Riot Games API is separated into its own class.
 This helps